praswicaksono/ayoconnect-direct-debit-go/CONTRIBUTING.md

 - Screenshots, if applicable
 - Code sample that highlights the bug as well as include necessary information such as OS version and Go version

+Report that are lack of information above may be autoclosed with link to this guideline.

-Suggesting Enhancements
+# Suggesting Enhancements
-===

 Enhancement suggestions are welcome!
 To suggest an enhancement:

 - Open a new issue
 - Describe your suggested enhancement and explain why you think it would be useful
 - Provide examples, screenshots, or anything else that could help convey the idea

-Pull Requests
+# Pull Requests
-===

 Pull requests are greatly appreciated!
+Non code related changes such as documentation, typo fixes or bug fixes are also welcome and often accepted immediatelly

+Code related changes, including feature addition will require proper discussion with maintainers first to avoid unnecessary work.

 To submit a pull request:

 - Fork the repository and create a new branch
 - Make your changes and test them thoroughly